Neifi Pérez: Detroit Tigers

 Pérez arrived in Detroit during the pennant chase which ended with their loss in the 2006 World Series to the St. Louis Cardinals.
 Pérez faced almost immediate criticism from fans after getting off to a .157 start, and manager Jim Leyland felt obliged to come to his defense: "These guys making a big deal about Neifi Pérez and Omar Infante don't know what they're talking about.
 They got no clue."
 Pérez made 21 appearances during the regular season, with a batting average of .200 and an OBP of .235.
 He appeared in three games during the playoffs but never reached base.

 The Tigers retained Pérez for the 2007 season, although Leyland acknowledged that Pérez would have to improve his play: "I recommended that we trade for him.
 I take responsibility.
 I don't want people to get the wrong impression.
 I like Neifi Pérez, but he did not perform well.
 It's that simple."
 Pérez, however, continued to struggle, posting a .172 batting average over the 33 games he played in a Tigers' uniform.
 One bright spot came on June 12, 2007, when he saved Justin Verlander's no-hitter against the Milwaukee Brewers by turning a possible base hit into an inning-ending double play.

 On July 6, 2007, Pérez was suspended 25 games by MLB for a second positive test for amphetamines; on August 3 he was suspended an additional 80 games for a third positive test.
+His suspensions for amphetamines were the first two handed out to any player after MLB outlawed them prior to the 2006 season.
 On October 31, 2007, Pérez filed for free agency, ending his association with Detroit.